anbarasuthresnathan/FlutterSampleTemplate/README.md

 A boilerplate project created in flutter using MobX and Provider.

 ## Getting Started
+Thanks to zubairehman copied and refactored a Little with latest libraries and features(https://github.com/zubairehman/flutter-boilerplate-project.git)
 The Boilerplate contains the minimal implementation required to create a new library or project.
 The repository code is preloaded with some basic components like basic app architecture, app theme, constants and required dependencies to create a new project.
 By using boiler plate code as standard initializer, we can have same patterns in all the projects that will inherit it.
 This will also help in reducing setup & development time by allowing you to use same code pattern and avoid re-writing from scratch.

 ### Boilerplate Features: